Started in Odessa

 Discovered in San Angelo

-He was “discovered” in 1969 by Benny Bellamy, the general manager of a country radio station in San Angelo.
-Bellamy introduced Chesnut to Mike Harrell, the innkeeper at the Holiday Inn in Carrollton, Texas, who was the first to hire Chesnut as a live music performer.
+A few weeks after his return to San Angelo, the general manager of a local country radio station, Benny Bellamy, introduced Chesnut to Mike Harrell, the innkeeper at the Holiday Inn in Carrollton, Texas, who was the first to hire Chesnut as a live music performer.
 It was January, 1970.

 From there, he was picked up by Lance McFadden, an innkeeper of two Holiday Inns in East Texas.
 McFadden introduced him to Rodney Crowell who was a student at Stephen F. Austin University in Nacogdoches at the time.
 Jim’s first wife, Linda, was eager to get in on the action, so Rodney taught her how to play drums.
 The new trio played together for several months in East Texas until Rodney moved to Nashville, where he ultimately found fame and fortune.

-After buying a home in Garland, Texas, Chesnut made several trips to the west coast where he met three music industry insiders willing to listen to his songs, Bob Webb (Jimmy Webb’s father), Glen Hardin (Elvis Presley’s former piano player) and Leon Russell.
-All three men were very approachable and advised Jim to head to Nashville, which he did.
+After buying a home in Garland, Texas, Chesnut made several trips to the west coast where he met two music industry insiders willing to listen to his songs, Bob Webb (Jimmy Webb’s father) and Glen Hardin (Elvis Presley’s former piano player).
+Both men were very approachable and, like Leon Russell advised Jim to head to Nashville, which he later did.

 On his first trip he was able to get the lay of the land, and on the second trip he left a demo recording of one of his original songs, Oklahoma Morning, at Charley Pride’s office.
 He was notified shortly thereafter that Pride wanted to record the song.
 So, he signed a single-song publishing agreement with Pride’s company, Roz-Tense Music.